bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

                   run: npm run eslint
     ```

-* Save the content of the snippet above to your `main.yml` file, then add and commit all your files and push them to Github on the main branch
+* Save the content of the snippet above to your `main.yml` file, then add and commit all your files and push them to Github on the main branch:

     ```sh
     git add .